 The project

-This couple had been living in Singapore for 5 years for professional reasons.
-Owning no property in France, they wanted to build a Parisian property portfolio during their expatriation, with the idea of potentially living there upon their return in 3 to 5 years.
+The couple had lived in Singapore for 5 years for work.
+With no property in France, they wanted to start a Parisian portfolio during their time abroad, with the thought of perhaps living in it on their return in 3 to 5 years.

-Their main constraint: the 7-hour time difference with Paris and the inability to travel for viewings.
-They needed a property hunter capable of managing everything remotely, from viewings to the signing, including coordination with the mortgage broker and notary.
+Their main constraint was the 7-hour time difference with Paris and no chance to travel for viewings.
+They needed a property hunter who could run everything remotely, from viewings to signing, including coordination with the mortgage broker and notaire.

-The brief: a property that would be immediately profitable as a rental, in a neighbourhood with strong rental demand, with potential for capital appreciation for a future main residence.
+The brief: a property that would let profitably from the outset, in an area with strong rental demand and scope for capital appreciation as a future main residence.

 The search strategy

-Our property hunter targeted the 10th arrondissement, which combines three advantages for rental investment: still-reasonable prices (8,500 to 10,000 euros/sqm), sustained rental demand driven by the mainline stations (Est, Nord) and businesses along the canal, and capital appreciation potential linked to the urban regeneration of the area.
+Our property hunter focused on the 10th arrondissement, which combines three advantages for a rental investment: still-reasonable prices (8,500 to 10,000 euros/sqm), steady rental demand driven by the mainline stations (Est, Nord) and the businesses along the canal, and scope for capital appreciation as the area is regenerated.

-Each viewing was documented by a 10- to 15-minute commented video report, sent the same evening to the couple.
-A comparative spreadsheet updated in real time summarised the specifications, prices per sqm, co-ownership charges, and estimated yield for each property.
+Each viewing came with a 10- to 15-minute commented video report, sent the same evening.
+A comparison spreadsheet, updated in real time, set out the particulars, prices per sqm, co-ownership charges and estimated yield for each property.

-Of 11 shortlisted properties, 7 were visited.
-The couple participated remotely in 3 viewings by video conference, with the property hunter on-site streaming live.
+Of 11 shortlisted properties, 7 were viewed.
+The couple took part in 3 viewings by video conference, with the property hunter on site streaming live.

 The property found

-The selected apartment was located on Rue du Faubourg-Saint-Denis, on the 2nd floor with elevator, in a building with its facade renovated in 2022.
-Surface of 45 sqm, 20 sqm living room open to a fitted kitchen, 14 sqm bedroom facing a quiet courtyard, refurbished bathroom.
+The chosen flat sits on Rue du Faubourg-Saint-Denis, on the 2nd floor with a lift, in a building whose façade was renovated in 2022.
+It runs to 45 sqm: a 20 sqm living room open to a fitted kitchen, a 14 sqm bedroom onto a quiet courtyard, a refurbished bathroom.
 Double glazing and intercom.

-The property was rented at 1,350 euros/month to the sitting tenant (lease expiring in 4 months), guaranteeing immediate income with no vacancy period.
+The flat was let at 1,350 euros/month to the sitting tenant (lease expiring in 4 months), guaranteeing immediate income with no void.
 The listed price was 419,500 euros, or 9,322 euros/sqm.

 The negotiation

-The property hunter identified two levers: the property was sold tenanted (the tenant leaving in 4 months, which discourages buyers seeking a main residence), and the co-ownership charges of 2,800 euros/year were slightly above the neighbourhood average due to a concierge.
+The property hunter identified two levers: the flat was sold tenanted (the tenant leaving in 4 months, which deters buyers after a main residence), and the co-ownership charges of 2,800 euros/year were slightly above the local average because of the concierge.

-The initial offer at 385,000 euros was rejected.
-The final agreement at 395,000 euros, or 8,778 euros/sqm, was obtained by proposing to keep the tenant in place until the end of their lease, simplifying the transition for the seller.
-The negotiation generated a saving of 24,500 euros.
+The opening offer of 385,000 euros was rejected.
+Final agreement at 395,000 euros, or 8,778 euros/sqm, came by offering to keep the tenant on until the end of their lease, easing the handover for the seller.
+The negotiation saved 24,500 euros.

-The preliminary agreement was signed by power of attorney, and the final deed by video conference at the notary’s office.
-The couple never left Singapore throughout the entire transaction.
+The preliminary agreement was signed by power of attorney, and the final deed by video conference at the notaire’s office.
+The couple never left Singapore throughout the transaction.

 What this mission illustrates

 Remote purchasing works with the right intermediary.
-Expatriates who hesitate to invest in Paris out of fear of logistical complexity underestimate the efficiency of a dedicated property hunter.
-In this mission, the entire process, viewings, negotiation, and notary, was managed without the buyers travelling.
+Expatriates who hold back from investing in Paris for fear of the logistics underrate the efficiency of a dedicated property hunter.
+Here the whole process, viewings, negotiation and notaire, was handled without the buyers travelling.

-The 10th arrondissement offers a good balance between yield and appreciation.
-With a gross yield of 4.1% and a price per sqm still below the Parisian average, the 10th arrondissement attracts savvy investors.
-Rental demand is structurally strong thanks to the transport links and the diversity of the neighbourhood.
+The 10th offers a good balance of yield and appreciation.
+With a gross yield of 4.1% and a price per sqm still below the Paris average, the 10th arrondissement appeals to shrewd investors.
+Rental demand is structurally strong thanks to the transport links and the variety of the neighbourhood.

-Buying with a sitting tenant is an investor’s strategy.
-A property sold with a tenant in place is negotiated 5 to 10% below the price of a vacant property.
-For a rental investor who does not plan to live in the property immediately, this is a direct financial advantage, with rent guaranteed from day one.
+Buying with a sitting tenant is an investor’s play.
+A property sold with a tenant in place is negotiated 5 to 10% below the price of a vacant one.
+For a rental investor not planning to move in straight away, that is a direct financial gain, with rent guaranteed from day one.

 Are you an expatriate and want to invest in Paris?
 Contact our team for personalised remote support.